Skip to main content

 *Barefoot walking times will be quite variable.
 Tolerance will depend greatly on how much time you spend without shoes and how quickly or slowly your feet adapt.
 It is important to listen to your feet and progress as they feel like they can tolerate increased durations - please do not walk around barefoot in increasing amounts if your feet are in pain!
 On the other hand, if you can easily achieve the amount of time listed, feel free to add extra barefoot time!
 Some people will find that going for several shorter barefoot walks throughout the day is more tolerable than one or two longer ones.

-Transitioning the Barefoot Living
+Transitioning the Barefoot Living:

 Going barefoot is life-changing – you have to get reacquainted with your feet, pay more attention to the ground and the landscapes you move through, and have a better awareness of the alignment of your body.
 With all these genuinely awesome benefits, it can be hard not to throw all your old shoes out.
 But it is important to make sure we transition slowly as tissues take time to change and adapt.
 It’s not difficult, but like all pursuits worthwhile, it will require deliberate AND consistent effort.
 But as you put in the little moments of foot care (softening and strengthening) daily, you will watch your feet transform with the rest of your body.